k98kurz/micropycelium/Packager_spec.md

 `supported_schemas: list[int]`, and several synchronous and/or async callbacks.
 Must provide one of each pair: (`send_func`, `send_func_async`); (`receive_func`,
 `receive_func_async`); (`broadcast_func`, `broadcast_func_async`).
 When the
-async `process` method is called, it first tries to send a datagram queued for sending using one of the `send_` callbacks; it then tries to broadcast a datagram queued for broadcast using one of the `broadcast_` callbacks; it then tries to queue a datagram from calling one of the `receive_` callbacks.
+async `process` method is called, it first tries to queue a datagram from calling one of the `receive_` callbacks; it then tries to send a datagram queued for sending using one of the `send_` callbacks; it then tries to broadcast a datagram queued for broadcast using one of the `broadcast_` callbacks.
+The `receive_` callback must accept the Interface as its sole argument.
+The `send_` and `broadcast_` callbacks must accept a Datagram as their sole argument.

 # Packet Protocol